On the Chandrasekhar Limit in Generalized Uncertainty Principles: Accounting for the GUP* corrections in the degenerate electron gas equation of state

 Last but not least, our configuration fulfills also the Buchdahl criterion for stability \cite{buch} because, as a direct consequence of the existence of a maximum value for the electrons' momentum, the pressure (\ref{pressure}) cannot diverge at any point of the star.
-This is in fact a second remarkable difference compared to the GUP scenario, in which the pressure diverges in the Chandrasekhar limit \cite{rsos}.
+Having a possibly more physically realistic always-finite pressure is a second remarkable difference compared to the GUP and Heisenberg scenarios, in those cases the pressure diverges in correspondence of the Chandrasekhar limit \cite{rsos}.
+In particular, by using (\ref{largepressure}) we can estimate that the maximum value of the pressure, which corresponds to a white dwarf with Chandrasekhar mass, e.g. to the high-momentum regime, is $P \approx \frac{\alpha}{30 \tilde \beta^4} \approx \frac{c^7}{30 \pi^2 \hbar G^2 }$.
 Although the value of the momentum of the electrons is bounded above, it can nevertheless be high enough to provide the amount of kinetic energy required for electron capture (white dwarfs are globally electrically neutral, and so they need to contain also protons), compensating for the difference in the rest mass between a proton and a neutron.
 This then leads to the conversion of an electron and a proton into a neutron and an electric neutrino, and hence GUP* does not forbid the explosion of white dwarfs into supernovae \cite{garf}.